Faraz Jaka: Other poker events

 Jaka won the $1,000 No Limit Hold'em event at the 2008 L.A.
 Poker Classic, earning $104,900 the event was held at the Commerce Casino in Los Angeles.
 At the North American Poker Tour (NAPT) in 2010 in the $25,000 Invitational High Roller Bounty Shootout, Jaka came in fifth winning $95,000 which includes the bounties that were won.
 In 2012 at the Pokerstars Caribbean Adventure, he finished third for $755,000.
 He led the tournament on day 2 and at the beginning of the final table.

 As of 2024, his total live tournament winnings exceed $7,300,000.

 Entrepreneurship

 Faraz Jaka received bachelor degrees in economics and business from the University of Illinois at Urbana–Champaign and has often been quoted as saying he considers himself "a businessman first and a poker player second."
 As he has experienced increased success in the poker world, Jaka has made good on this statement, investing his earnings in real estate and startups.

 Between 2017 and 2019, Jaka launched a poker site called Checkraise in the Brazilian market.
 He declared in an interview that he worked over 50 hours per week on this project, dedicating less time to playing poker.

-Since 2021, Jaka has been running JAKA Coaching, his own poker training site, where he runs weekly live lessons and has an ever-growing collection of training videos.
-His students' results speak for the quality of the content, with students consistently winning tournaments around the world.
+Since 2021, Jaka has operated JAKA Coaching, a poker training website that offers weekly live lessons and a library of training videos.]
+Students of the program have achieved tournament wins in various international events.